 - Timeliness — If having a doctor who runs on a schedule like a swiss clock is important to you, ask about average wait times for scheduled visits.

-- Special Topics — Does he/she have any particular medical interests?
-If you have questions or concerns about the standard of care such as circumcision, vaccinations, breastfeeding, and lactation support, now is the time to bring them to light and gather important information.
+- Special Topics — Do they have any particular medical interests?
+If you have questions or concerns about the standard of care, such as circumcision, vaccinations, breastfeeding, and lactation support, now is the time to bring them to light and gather important information.

-- Overall Observations — Did the physician address all of your concerns and took the time to answer your questions?
-Did his/her personality fit your needs?
+- Overall Observations — Did the physician address all of your concerns and take the time to answer your questions?
+Did their personality fit your needs?
 Did the environment of the office and staff demeanor suit you?

 Cord Blood Banking

 Whether or not to bank your baby's cord blood is a personal decision with reasons that can vary from family to family.
-Given that the stem cells contained in cord blood potentially hold the secret to helping many illnesses, including cancer, it is a viable biological agent that has value.
-Even if you don't think private banking is for you, a donation is also an option to consider overthrowing it out after birth.
+Given that the stem cells in cord blood potentially hold the secret to helping many illnesses, including cancer, it is a viable biological agent with value.
+Even if you don't think private banking is for you, a donation is also an option to consider instead of throwing it out after birth.
 Read more about cord blood banking, so you can make a well-informed decision.